ITenthusiasm/testing-websockets/v2-experimental/README.md

 In the _unlikely_ scenario where a WebSocket client receives the desired message _after_ the returned `Promise` is created but _before_ the corresponding event handler is registered, we "recover" the race condition by `resolv`ing the `Promise`.

 **Fourth**: Cleanup.
-If our returned `Promise` resolves, then the timeout function should be cleared.
-If the timeout function is executed, then the unused event handler should be unregistered.
+If our returned `Promise` resolves, then the timeout function is cleared because it is no longer needed.
+If the timeout function is executed, then the unused event handler is unregistered because it is no longer relevant.
 As with before, we take responsibility for cleaning up our timers and event listeners in all circumstances.

 Just like I said earlier, the general concept behind our `waitForMessage` helper is very similar to the one we used for our `waitUntil` helper.
 So does it really provide that much value? **Yes!
 Incredibly so!** Remember the awkward code that we wrote for our Group Chat Room test?